Ed-Fi-Exchange-OSS/Meadowlark/docs/design/caching/README.md

 >
 > -- Phil Karlton

-There are no contents to be concerned about - only ID values.
+There are no _document contents_ to be concerned about - only ID values.
 There are two obvious scenarios where stale data could become problematic: deleting a document that is used as a reference for other documents, or modifying a natural key (which is essentially deleting a document and replacing it).
 Take this scenario for example:

 1. Received a DELETE for a descriptor.
    1. Removal from transactional backend works.